Do you remember those Tupperware and Pampered Chef parties your mom would host when you were younger?

 To understand how these network marketing systems have evolved and become prominent, let’s take a look at where these marketing strategies originated.

 History of network marketing companies

 During the Industrial Revolution of the 1800s, a large number of new products were being invented that needed to be sold to consumers.
 These products were often complex and required explanation to potential buyers.
 Network marketing began to hit its stride following World War II in the 1940s with the California Vitamin Company (renamed Nutrilite in 1939) and the California Perfume Company (now Avon).

 The products produced by the California Vitamin Company were in such high demand that founder Carl Rehnborg began recruiting independent distributors to increase the number of salespeople.
 These independent distributors were instructed to find new distributors in their circles of friends, acquaintances, and customers.
 The representatives were paid on the sales of the distributors they personally recruited.

-In 1959, two employees of Nutrilite, Rick de Vos and Jan van Andel, founded their own company: Amway.
+In 1959, two employees of Nutrilite, Rick de Vos, and Jan van Andel, founded their own company: Amway.
 Amway was created using the MLM organizational structure and paved the way for MLM companies to be established in other countries like Canada, the United Kingdom, Australia, Germany, and France.
-Amway allowed for companies like Panasonic, Palmolive, and MasterCard to include network marketing in their omnichannel marketing strategies.
-Amway's success has even led them sponsor an NBA arena, the Orlando Magic's Amway Center (and the older Amway Arena), since 1989.
+Amway allowed companies like Panasonic, Palmolive, and MasterCard to include network marketing in their omnichannel marketing strategies.
+Amway's success has even led them to sponsor an NBA arena, the Orlando Magic's Amway Center (and the older Amway Arena), since 1989.

 By the 1980s, the landscape of U.S. economics was transformed.
 A financial boom coincided with women entering commercial life.
 These women were a huge target for network marketing companies, as they sought jobs that allowed them to earn money without neglecting their children and families.
 Women were able to acquire high positions within these companies, creating opportunities for women to achieve financial independence without giving up their families.